Skip to content

 Short description

-When deleting an interface VPC endpoint, you might receive the following error: "vpce-0399e6e9fd2f4e430: Operation is not allowed for requester-managed VPC endpoints for the service com.amazonaws.vpce.region.vpce-svc-04c257ad126576358."
+"vpce-0399e6e9fd2f4e430: Operation is not allowed for requester-managed VPC endpoints for the service com.amazonaws.vpce.region.vpce-svc-04c257ad126576358."

 Resolution

-To view CloudTrail events, do the following:
+To view CloudTrail events, complete the following steps:

 1. Open the CloudTrail console.